bgaj203/gitlab-runners/FEATURES.md

 ## Runner Cost Management Built-In

 - Developer Self-Service through CloudFormation Direct Launch and Compatiblity with AWS Service Catalog for Enterprises.
+- Flexible leveraging of spot compute.
 - Configurable scheduled shutdown and/or startup for runners that do not need to run 24x7.
-- Cost / Budget Management Tagging.
+For instance, you save 77% when a runner is scheduled for 40 hours a week ((168-40/168)=77%)

 ## Runner Configuration Best Practices